jeanarjean/jeanarjean.github.io/src/pages/blog/2021-09-04-how-to-fix-object-cycle-detected-properly-automapper.md

 AutoMapper is a library that allows us to map an object from one object type to another.
 AutoMapper does this by trying to map properties with the same name on the source object and the target object.

-We start by adding the following Nuget to your .csproj file
+We start by adding the following Nuget to our .csproj file
 ``` xml
 //NameOfProject.cs
     <ItemGroup>